-Climate change as an interdisciplinary challenge for timber engineering research
+Climate change as an interdisciplinary challenge for timber engineering research.

 Waldweg im Great-Smoky-Mountains-Nationalpark, Tennessee, USA